-Registering for spring 2023 music lessons:
+Registering for fall 2023 music lessons:

 Students at all levels of skill and experience may request music lessons (courses numbered MUS 28XX) in Polarisduring Rounds 1 and 2 of fall registration.
 Music lessons are no longer separated by course numbers to distinguish between introductory and intermediate.

 Students who have never taken any level of lessons at Bowdoin should request the odd course number, g., MUS 2837, Individual Performance Studies: Piano, Initial Semester.

 Students continuing music lessonsat any level at Bowdoin should request the even course number, e.g., MUS 2838, Individual Performance Studies: Piano, Continuing Semesters.

 When the number of requests is greater than the number of available seats, Bowdoin’s course registration preferencing algorithm will be activated as follows: